edgexfoundry/edgex-docs/docs_src/general/ServiceConfiguration.md

 Please refer to the EdgeX Foundry [architectural decision record](https://github.com/edgexfoundry/edgex-docs/blob/master/docs_src/design/adr/0005-Service-Self-Config.md) for details (and design decisions) behind the configuration in EdgeX.

+Please refer to the general [Configuration documentation](../microservices/configuration/Ch-Configuration.md#configuration) for configuration properties common to all services.
+Find service specific configuration references in the tabs below.

 === "Core"
     |Service Name|Configuration Reference|
     |---|---|